EfeSenerr/github-copilot-hands-on-labs/docs/hands-on/mcp-server-starter.md

         ```

 !!! warning "Absolute Paths Required"
     **Make sure you use absolute paths to your server.** Relative paths may not work correctly with MCP server configuration.
+For more information about the configuration, take a look at [the documentation](https://code.visualstudio.com/docs/copilot/chat/mcp-servers?wt.md_id=AZ-MVP-5004796#_configuration-format).

 To configure an MCP server for all your workspaces, you can add the server configuration to your user settings.
 This allows you to reuse the same server configuration across multiple projects.